 Q. Should you lock your golf grip?

 Most golfers are told that they MUST interlock their fingers when they hold a golf club.
 This is really unnecessary and tends to cause problems. ...
 We recommend golfers START with palms facing each other and do a "baseball grip / 10 fingers" pattern so that the hands are in a more neutral position.

 Q. What is the most common way to hold a golf racquet?

 - Vardon Overlap Grip

 The Vardon Overlap Grip, sometimes called the Overlapping Grip, is the most popular grip among good players.
 Harry Vardon popularized this grip around the turn of the 20th century.

 The golf grip is an important factor in the success of a good swing.
-It’s so simple, but often overlooked by beginners and even experienced players alike.
+It's so simple but often overlooked by beginners and even experienced players alike.
 Fortunately, it only takes minutes to learn how to hold a golf club properly for your best game yet!
-Follow these tips below and you’ll be on your way to mastering the art of swinging like pros do.
-Don’t forget that they’re just guidelines; what works for one person may not work for another because everyone has different hands sizes and shapes as well as levels of hand strength or flexibility.
+Follow these tips below and you'll be on your way to mastering the art of swinging as pros do.
+Don't forget that they're just guidelines; what works for one person may not work for another because everyone has different hand sizes and shapes as well as levels of hand strength or flexibility.

 Golfers have different preferences for how they like to hold their golf clubs, but it is important to understand the science behind each grip.
 The three most popular grips are the interlocking grip, overlapping grip, and semi-interlocked grip.
 When you’re selecting a golf club handle or shaft length, there are many considerations that will determine which of these grips would be best suited for your game.
 In this blog post, we break down what makes each one so unique and when you should use them in order to get better results from your next round on the links!
 We also offer resources at the bottom if you want more information about any of these topics."